+What are the impact metrics standards?
 I like to think of each metrics standard as its own 'language.'
-Standards help us speak the same language as others in our network.
+Standards help us speak the same language as others in our network so that we understand and analyze them well.
 If you are communicating your social impact to impact investors, you'll want to speak a language (of metrics) they are comfortable with (Impact Reporting and Investment Standards (IRIS)).
 If you run in the circles of community organizations, you might want to speak their common language (of which GuideStar is one of many options).
 If you're seeking a global audience, you'll need to communicate through that lens (possibly the United Nations Sustainable Development Goals).
 But the presence of standard metrics has both positive and negative consequences for social impact measurement.

 For a more complete list of standards, download the Actionable Impact Management (AIM) Volume Two: Metrics guidebook.